 Body weight: Being overweight can contribute to a leaky bladder.
 A study found that for every five-unit increase on the body mass index chart (BMI), your risk of incontinence rises by 20 to 70 percent!
 Carrying extra weight puts additional pressure on the bladder and causes excessive stretching, which can also weaken pelvic floor muscles.

 Diet: When it comes to bladder leaks, think of the four C’s as potential culprits: citrus, carbonated drinks, caffeine, and chocolate.
 These are well-known bladder irritants that can trigger bladder leaks.
-Making the appropriate diet swaps and eliminating some of these triggers may help you gain more control over your bladder and this way reduce the likelihood of bladder leaks.
+Making the appropriate diet swaps and eliminating some of these triggers may help you gain more control over your bladder and reduce the likelihood of bladder leaks.

-No matter what is causing your bladder leaks, addressing the issue and following through your treatment plan can help you make those embarrassing bladder leaks a thing of the past.
+No matter what is causing your bladder leaks, addressing the issue and following through with your treatment plan can help you make those embarrassing bladder leaks a thing of the past.